imakshayverma/360giving/README.md

 Who has funded what themes throughout the years?

 ### Solution :
-Identifying Trends by using Keywords(Themes) based filtering methodology.
+Identifying Trends by using Keywords(Themes) based filtering.

 ### Scope of Data Analysed and Visualized.
 The [entire dataset](http://grantnav.threesixtygiving.org/api/grants.csv) was analysed to understand different trends.
 All the funding organizations were considered for the analysis.